mikepan/GameEngineBook/text/chapter01.md

 Compared to some of the commercial game engines available today, the Blender Game Engine (BGE or GE for short) is relatively simple.
 Is that a bad thing?
 Not necessarily.
 A simple platform like Blender is very easy to learn, and yet it's flexible enough to do a lot.

 To give you some idea of what the game engine is capable of, Chapter 10, "Case Studies," is dedicated to projects that were done in the GE.
-You can skip ahead to get a glimpse of the various applications that people have created using this platform.

-### Future
+### Future of BGE

-If you are one of the early birds who pre-ordered this book (thank you, by the way), you might have noticed the numerous delays this book has gone through.
-One downside to writing about software is that it's constantly improving, so that it's hard to decide when to stop writing about upcoming features and just publish.
-At the time of publication, many experimental features had not made their way into the official release.
-Blender SVN branches with a heavy focus on game-engine improvement include Cucumber, Candy, and the Harmony branches.
-Test builds for these branches are available online for you to explore.
-To keep yourself always on top of the latest features of Blender, remember to read the release log pages of the future Blender releases.
+One downside to writing about software is that it's constantly improving.
+Even today, projects such as UPBGE are promising to dramatically improve the features and functionalities of the Blender Game Engine.
+We will try our best to keep this ebook as up-to-date as possible.
+What you should do as a reader, is to make sure you are always using the latest version of Blender.

 > **Test Builds**
 >
-> You can find official daily builds on [builder.blender.org](https://builder.blender.org/download/).
+> If the latest version is not fresh good enough, uou can find official daily builds on [builder.blender.org](https://builder.blender.org/download/).
 Additionally, many non-official test builds of Blender are available from [graphicall.org](http://graphicall.org/).

 ## 3D Basics